Becavalier/hyperion/source/_posts/《Crafting-Interpreters》读书笔记（第 1-10 章）.md

                  expression? ")" statement ;
 ```

+* **Syntactic sugar**: making some common code patterns more pleasant to write.
   * "forStmt" could be implemented as a syntactic sugar of "whileStmt".
-* **Syntactic sugar**: making some common code patterns more pleasant to write. *Desugaring*: a process where the front end takes code using syntax sugar and translates it to a more primitive form that the back end already knows how to execute.
+* *Desugaring*: a process where the front end takes code using syntax sugar and translates it to a more primitive form that the back end already knows how to execute.
-  * Lispers famously claim their language “has no syntax”, while Smalltalkers proudly show that you can fit the entire grammar on an index card.
-This tribe has the philosophy that the language doesn’t need syntactic sugar.
-Instead, the minimal syntax and semantics it provides are powerful enough to let library code be as expressive as if it were part of the language itself.
-  * Syntactic sugar has a bad rap among the PL intelligentsia.
-There’s a real fetish for minimalism in that crowd.
-There is some justification for that.
-Poorly designed, unneeded syntax raises the cognitive load without adding enough expressiveness to carry its weight.

 ### Chapter 10 - Functions

 35. Function Calls:

-* The name of the function being called isn’t actually part of the call syntax.
-The thing being called — **the callee, can be any expression that evaluates to a function** (compared to Pascal, only named functions or functions stored directly in variables can be called).
+* The name of the function being called - **the callee, can be any expression that evaluates to a function** (compared to Pascal, only named functions or functions stored directly in variables can be called).
 * The call operator "()" has higher precedence than any other operator, BNF grammar as below:

 ```bnf